 - 1. Prepare for a moisture test.
 When the PRESS LOAD TO BEGIN message appears, stop and observe the screen.
-The ID field on the lower left corner below the grain type appears, and a small cursor will blink.
-If necessary, use the Down Arrow key to position the cursor next to the ID field (ID: ).
-Numbers are entered directly from the keypad and completed by pressing the Enter key. - To enter letters, press the Next Page key to access the Alpha screen.
-The Alpha screen displays the alphabet, special characters and a string of S numbers (S1...S10).
-On the lower left corner, the word TEXT will be displayed (refer to Figure 14).
+The ID field on the lower left corner below the grain type appears and a small cursor will blink.
+If necessary, use the Down Arrow key to position the cursor next to the ID field (ID: \ ).
+Numbers are entered directly from the keypad and completed by selecting the Enter key. - To enter letters, select the Next Page key to access the Alpha screen.
+The Alpha screen displays the alphabet, special characters, and a string of S numbers (S1...S10).
+On the lower left corner, the word TEXT will display (Figure 14).